davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

 > ChatGPT acts as a public OAuth client using PKCE and Dynamic Client Registration.
 >
 > This mirrors how production MCP integrations are expected to work — per-client registration, no shared secrets.

-4. Check the "I understand and want to continue" box
-5. Click **Create**

 ![MCP server configuration form with the MCP URL filled in.](../assets/live-demo-2.png)